MZehren/ADTOF/README.md

 # ADTOF
 This repository contains additional material for the papers:
 - M. Zehren, M. Alunno, and P. Bientinesi, “ADTOF: A large dataset of non-synthetic music for automatic drum transcription,” in Proceedings of the 22st International Society for Music Information Retrieval Conference, Online, 2021, pp. 818–824.
-- Zehren, M.; Alunno, M.; Bientinesi, P. High-Quality and Reproducible Automatic Drum Transcription From Crowdsourced Data.
-Signals 2023, 1, 1–21.
+- Zehren, M.; Alunno, M.; Bientinesi, P. High-Quality and Reproducible Automatic Drum Transcription from Crowdsourced Data.
+Signals 2023, 4, 768-787. https://doi.org/10.3390/signals4040042
 <!-- Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa] -->

 The content of this repository is licensed under a